Computer Buying Information

 It’s more of a risk to buy a used computer, but since there are many good parts left someone with the know-how can put the best components together to make a good computer at a reasonable cost.
 To do the job right it involves replacing the hard drive,

-refurbish a computer I replace the drive.
-This allows me to offer a 6 month hardware warranty.
-I usually sell used computers for $300-$350 depending on the age and parts.
+refurbish a computer we replace the drive with a fast, modern Solid State Hard Disk.
+We usually sell used computers for $300-$350 depending on the age and parts.
 This may raise the question,

-components.
 You won’t know its quality until it has proven itself.
 In the same vein you don’t know the value of a used computer from me until it proves itself, and I can’t test it forever to prove it either.
-If you’re having trouble deciding, flip a coin.
+If you’re having trouble deciding, buy new.

 by William Small